Eclypsed/NP-Project/approx_solution/README.md

 - `hashmap.h` STB-style header only lib

 ### Python Implementation
-Python 3+
-This solution has no external dependencies and uses only the Python standard library
+This solution's dependencies can be fond in the [requirements.txt](./requirements.txt).
+For easiest setup, use the Nix devenv.
+Otherwise you can set up a python virtual environment and install the
+dependencies:

 ### Gradescope